-The Samsung Galaxy Tab S8 is reportedly on the way with a bunch of upgrades.
+The Samsung Galaxy Tab S8 is reportedly on the way with a bunch of upgrades — and we could get an official glimpse at Samsung's latest device in a matter of weeks.
 The Android tablet market is a lot less competitive these days, but nevertheless, Samsung is still churning out the best competitors to the Apple iPad.

 Though it has not been officially announced yet, via SamMobile we’ve learned that Samsung may have in fact leaked the existence of the Galaxy Tab S8 itself.
 It’s a fairly safe bet to say the device is on the horizon.

-Though its release isn’t likely to be imminent, there are already a handful of rumors flying around.
-Upgrades for the Galaxy Tab S8 will likely include a faster Snapdragon 888 chip and possibly software upgrades for better multitasking.
+There are already a handful of rumors flying around.
+Upgrades for the Galaxy Tab S8 will likely include a faster Snapdragon 8 Gen 1 chip and possibly software upgrades for better multitasking.

 Samsung Galaxy Tab S8 price

-The general trend for the Tab range has been for a price increase with each new generation, so we’d not be shocked if the Galaxy Tab S8 costs more than its predecessor.
+However the general trend for the Tab range has been a price increase with each new generation, so we’d not be shocked if the Galaxy Tab S8 costs more than its predecessor.

 Samsung Galaxy Tab S8 specs